 41 And when he drew near and saw the city he wept over it, 42 saying, "Would that even today you knew the things that make for peace!
 But now they are hid from your eyes.
 43 For the days shall come upon you, when your enemies will cast up a bank about you and surround you, and hem you in on every side, 44 and dash you to the ground, you and your children within you, and they will not leave one stone upon another in you; because you did not know the time of your visitation."

-Jesus' earthly ministry centers and culminates in Jerusalem, which scripture describes as the holy city, the throne of the Lord (Jeremiah 3:17);and the place which God chose for his name to dwell there (1Kings 11:13; 2 Kings 21:4; 2 Kings 23:27); and the holy mountain upon which God has set his king (Psalm 2:6).
+Meditation: What enables us to live in peace and harmony with God and with one another?
+The Father in heaven sent his only begotten Son, the Lord Jesus Christ, to reconcile us with God and to unite us with one another in a bond of peace and mutual love.
+Jesus' earthly ministry centers and culminates in Jerusalem, which Scripture describes as the holy city and throne of God on earth (Jeremiah 3:17), and the place which God chose for his name to dwell (1Kings 11:13; 2 Kings 21:4; 2 Kings 23:27), and the holy mountain upon which God has set his king (Psalm 2:6).
 Jerusalem derives its name from the word "salem" which mean "peace".
 The temple in Jerusalem was a constant reminder to the people of God's presence with them.

-Why does Jesus weep and lament for this city?
-It's inhabitants
+Why does Jesus weep and lament over the city of Jerusalem?

-the prophets who spoke in the name of the Lord because of their
+rejected the prophets who spoke in the name of the Lord because of

-unbelief.
-Now they refuse to listen to Jesus who comes as their
+their pride and unbelief.
+Now they refuse to accept Jesus as their

-Messiah - whom God has anointed to be their Savior and Prince of
+Messiah whom God anointed to be their Savior and Prince of Peace

 Jesus is the hope of the world because he is the only one who can truly reconcile us with God and with one another.
 Through his death and resurrection Jesus breaks down the walls of hostility and division by reconciling us with God.
 He gives us his Holy Spirit both to purify us and restore us as a holy people of God.
 Through Christ we become living temples of the Holy Spirit (1 Corinthians 6:19).
 God has visited his people in the past and he continues to visit us through the gift and working of his Holy Spirit.
 Do you recognize God's gracious visitation today?